Model once. Reuse everywhere. SQL with superpowers.

 Query with the full flexibility of SQL

-Fan out joins, foreign keys, and complex logic is resolved automatically through the model.
+Fan-out joins, foreign keys, and complex logic are resolved automatically through the model.

 auto daily_rides <- count(ride_id) by ride_date;